noghiri/Overthrow-RHS-AFRF/README.md

 * JOBS should be fixed now (99%)
 * Exponential numbers no longer show up as 1+91023e6 etc
 * Barracks in NATO FOBs no longer throw errors
+* Items of no names, no images should no longer appear in import/warehouses.

 # Overthrow 2021 Future Fixes/Changes
 * ~~Standardizing trucks so "Truck_F" no longer is infinite carry capacity~~